datasets/world-cities/README.md

 Notice that :
 * some cities like *Vatican city* or *Singapore* are a whole state so they don't belong to any subcountry.
 Therefore subcountry is ``N/A``.
-* There is no guaranty that a city has a unique name in a country and subcountry ([list of duplicates][ambiguities]).
-For each city, the source data primary key ``geonameid`` is provided.
+* There is no guaranty that a city has a unique name in a country and subcountry (see [list of duplicates][ambiguities]).
+But for each city, the source data primary key ``geonameid`` is provided.

 [geonames]: http://www.geonames.org/